Control 1.7: SharePoint Advanced Management Readiness for Copilot

 Step 1: Verify SAM Licensing

-Navigate to Microsoft 365 Admin Center > Billing > Licenses and verify: - If the organization has Microsoft 365 Copilot licenses, SAM is already included -- no additional purchase is required - If the organization does not have Copilot licenses, verify whether the SharePoint Advanced Management add-on is provisioned and assigned to SharePoint administrators
+Navigate to Microsoft 365 Admin Center > Billing > Licenses and verify: - If the organization has Microsoft 365 Copilot licenses, SAM is already included -- no additional purchase is required - If the organization does not have Copilot licenses, verify whether the SharePoint Advanced Management add-on is provisioned and assigned to SharePoint Admins

 Step 2: Enable and Run DAG Reports

-Navigate to SharePoint Admin Center > Data access governance and:
+Navigate to SharePoint admin center > Data access governance and:

 Step 3: Configure Restricted Content Discovery